mrxrsd/arpl/README.md

 - `Match` - Pattern matching for transforming or handling the contained value
 - `MatchAsync` - Asynchronous pattern matching for handling the contained value
 - `Map` - Transforms the right value using a mapping function (if present)
+- `MapAsync` - Transforms the right value using an async mapping function (if present)

 ### SResult<R>